-02 Aug Why You Need A Petty Cash Fund
+02 Aug Reasons Why Your Business Needs a Petty Cash Fund

 With the world shifting in technology and becoming paperless, you may think there’s no point to having a petty cash fund.
 Even though we are becoming more digital, there’s always a need for petty cash.
 You never want to find yourself or your staff member in a bind because no physical cash is lying around for those “just in case” moments.
 Those “just in case” moments are why you need a petty cash fund.

 It’s a useful tool for your employees to make small purchases without having to requisition money, use a company debit or credit card, or have a check cut for them.
 Transactions like those require time and more paperwork to complete.
 They are typically used for larger purchases; whereas a petty cash fund is for small business expenses.

 Petty cash is useful for those “Oh no, we’re out of coffee” and small around-the-office purchases that need to be replaced or replenished promptly.
 It allows your employees to go straight to the store, cash in hand, buy what’s needed, and return with the change and receipt for the bookkeepers.
 They won’t have to wait a few days for approval on that $10 purchase from multiple people, check cutting, signing out the company card, etc. Petty cash can be a time saver.

 You should first understand what a petty cash fund should be used for in your business.
 As previously stated, this small amount of cash is for small business expenses.
 It makes your business run more efficiently.
 But what constitutes as a “small business expense”?
 This may differ for each business (especially in regard to how much you want to have in your petty cash fund), but some examples are coffee, office supplies, postage, gas for company car, refreshments or meals for meetings, etc. Petty cash can even be used for reimbursing an employee that bought something small that the office needed.